Intellia Therapeutics Inc. (NTLA)'s debt-to-equity and long-term debt/equity ratios - The Dwinnex

-As of close of business last night, Intellia Therapeutics Inc.’s stock clocked out at $45.62, up 3.26% from its previous closing price of $44.18.
-In other words, the price has increased by $+1.44 from its previous closing price.
-On the day, 898188 shares were traded.
+As of close of business last night, Intellia Therapeutics Inc.’s stock clocked out at $41.98, up 1.47% from its previous closing price of $41.37.
+In other words, the price has increased by $+0.61 from its previous closing price.
+On the day, 520021 shares were traded.
+NTLA stock price reached its highest trading level at $42.30 during the session, while it also had its lowest trading level at $40.92.

 Top 5 AI Stocks to Buy for 2023